-- (1) All share options that were outstanding as at 31 December 2020 use time-based vesting and are not subject to performance targets other than continued service until the date of vesting.
-None of the options have been exercised. - (2) Represents the entire holdings of RPC Pharma Limited and Dr. Ray Prudo and includes warrants to purchase 9,210,500 ordinary shares (equivalent to 92,105 ADSs) at an exercise price of \$0.03 per share (or \$3.00 per ADS) which expire on July 1, 2024 and warrants to purchase additional 7,500,000 ordinary shares (equivalent to 75,000 ADSs) at an exercise price of \$0.02 per share (or \$2.20 per ADS) which expire on February 21, 2025.
+(1) All share options that were outstanding as at 31 December 2021 use time-based vesting and are not subject to performance targets other than continued service until the date of vesting.
+None of the options have been exercised.

+(2) Represents the entire holdings of RPC Pharma Limited, Praxis Trustees Limited As trustee of The Sonic Healthcare Holding Company and Dr. Ray Prudo and includes warrants to purchase 9,210,500 ordinary shares (equivalent to 92,105 ADSs) at an exercise price of \$0.03 per share (or \$3.00 per ADS) which expire on July 1, 2024 and warrants to purchase 7,500,000 ordinary shares (equivalent to 75,000 ADSs) at an exercise price of \$0.02 per share (or \$2.20 per ADS) which expire on February 21, 2025.
 Dr. Prudo has voting and dispositive control over the ordinary shares held by RPC Pharma Limited and owns approximately 67.8% of RPC's outstanding shares (including option grants), including 10.6% of RPC's outstanding shares held in trust for Dr. Ungar.
-Dr. Prudo disclaims beneficial ownership except to the extent of his actual pecuniary interest in such shares
+Dr. Prudo disclaims beneficial ownership except to the extent of his actual pecuniary interest in such shares.